kesh230/MyHostel_Backend_deployed/README.md

 # My Hostel – Backend Service

 ## Overview

-My Hostel is a backend service designed to support a hostel management system by handling core business logic, data management, and secure API access.
-The backend provides structured endpoints for managing users, hostel operations, and daily activities.
+My Hostel is a backend service developed to support a hostel management system by handling core business logic, secure data processing, and API-based communication.
+The system manages hostel-related operations such as user access, resident records, and administrative workflows.

-The application is deployed on **Vercel**, ensuring fast access, scalability, and easy maintenance.
+The backend is deployed on **Render**, providing reliable hosting, scalability, and production-ready infrastructure.

 ---

 ## Key Features

 * User authentication and authorization
+* Role-based access control
 * Hostel and resident data management
-* Role-based access control
-* RESTful APIs for frontend or client integration
+* RESTful APIs for client integration
-* Secure and scalable backend deployment
+* Secure and scalable backend architecture

 ---